BilgiSezer/Python_Programlama_Diline_Dalis/README.md

-# Python Programlama Diline Giriş (Diving into the Python Programming Language)
+# Python Programlama Diline Dalış (Diving into the Python Programming Language)

 Umarım sizin için faydalı olacaktır. İyi şanslar!
 (I hope it will be useful for you.
 Good luck!)